mevdschee/php-crud-api/README.md

 ## Limitations

-  - Authentication or authorization is not included
+  - Authentication is not included
   - Validation on API input is not included
   - Complex queries or transactions are not supported